croquet/microverse/docs/Avatar.md

 ### `translateTo(v:Vector3)`

-This method moves the translation of the avatar to the specified `[x, y, z]` coordinates.
+This method sets the translation of the avatar to the specified `[x, y, z]` coordinates.

 ### `rotateTo(q:Quotanion)`

-This method sets the translation of the avatar to the specified by a quaternion (`[x, y, z, w]`).
+This method sets the rotation of the avatar to the specified by a quaternion (`[x, y, z, w]`).

 ### `scaleTo(s:Vector3)`